arjaywant-creates/FinSight/README.md

 - OpenRouter API for LLM/AI capabilities (OpenAI GPT-4o Mini)

 # Problems that our team ran into and how we overcame them
 One of our biggest challenges was connecting the backend to the frontend, as this was our first full-stack project.
 We encountered issues with data formatting, API communication, and prompt diversity while handling edge cases.
 Like refining a magic trick, integrating the AI service and managing inconsistent inputs required repeated testing and adjustment.
 Through debugging and teamwork, we learned how to turn these obstacles into a stable and reliable system.
-In detail, we used print statement to debug each part of code.

 # How to Run the App
 1. Clone the repository: